-Long before it was the trend to ‘go natural’, my focus turned to plant-based ingredients.
+Long before it was the trend to ‘go natural’, my focus has been plant-based ingredients.
 And, although I favor them over petrochemical-based ingredients, it is for aestethic reasons – not for fear of toxins.
 Anyone who tries to convince you petrochemical ingredients are inherently health hazardous is misinformed.
 Likewise, anyone who tries to convince you plant-based ingredients are all safe and free of ‘nasties’ is equally misinformed.

 Understanding the function, properties, limitations, and possibilities of each participating ingredient is vital to creating a successful and well functioning formula – particularly when choosing to 'go the natural route'.

 Researching and getting thoroughly acquainted with each ingredient in a formula has been the basis of my product development since I began creating personal care products.